deciduously/mifkad/README.md

 I use `release-win.bat` to automate the release.
 On Windows, I run `yarn prod:win` in WSL, then `yarn build:rs` natively, and then invoke the batchfile.

-Depending on your hardware, the backend may take quite some time to build in poroduction mode - `actix_web` brings along with it a somewhat large set of crates that all need to be rebuilt after invoking `cargo clean`.
+Depending on your hardware, the backend may take quite some time to build in production mode - `actix_web` brings along with it a somewhat large set of crates that all need to be rebuilt after invoking `cargo clean`.
 The dev build is more reasonable.

 It expects an input file under `.\current.xls`.
 There's a sample at `sample\test.xls` with fudged data.
 It intentionally has mismatched headers and things - that's how they come outta the big box, except for all the extraneous info I've removed - redacted, if I want to sound fancy.
 And I do.
 Rows or data in rows that aren't what I care about don't matter.